Royal Queens / Textiles at the WG on Cottage

 sculpture, and other two-dimensional forms.
 Her work has been exhibited in

-folk textile/quilt projects reflect the following study.
+folk textile/quilt projects reflects the following study.
 Pine Burrs, Crazy Quilt, Jacob’s Ladder, Nine Patch, quilters of

 previous generations saved scraps of fabrics from dresses, aprons, or shirts